Posts Tagged ‘Clay Shirky’

 Private production

-The first way to make things happen is private production, where something gets done when the cost of doing it is less than what the doers believe the result will be worth.
+The first way to make things happen is private production.
+Things happen when the cost of doing them is less than what the doers believe the result will be worth.
 This is how many consumer products and services are created.

 Public production

-The second way to make things happen is public production, where a society decides that something is worth doing for the common good.
+The second way to make things happen is through public production.
+Society decides that something is worth doing for the common good.
 An example is the provision of universal health care by a government for its citizens.

 There is a third way to make something happen.